 A substantial amount of PubCo Class A Ordinary Shares are, or will be (in the case of certain PubCo Class A Ordinary Shares issuable upon the conversion of PubCo Class B Ordinary Shares or PubCo Preference Shares or the exercise of PubCo Warrants or PubCo Options), subject to transfer restrictions, While there is currently an active trading market for PubCo's securities, it may not be sustained.
-Additionally, if PubCo's securities are not listed on Nasdaq and are quoted on the OTC Bulletin Board (an inter-dealer automated quotation system for equity securities that is not a national securities exchange), the liquidity and price of PubCo's securities may be more limited than if they were quoted or listed on Nasdaq or another national securities exchange.
+Additionally, if PubCo's securities are not listed on Nasdaq and are quoted on the OTC Markets, the liquidity and price of PubCo's securities may be more limited than if they were quoted or listed on Nasdaq or another national securities exchange.
 You may be unable to sell your securities unless a market can be sustained.